Eisner Food Stores: Demise of the Eisner brand

 In 1984, Eisner's parent, the Jewel Companies was unable to defend itself from a very expensive hostile takeover by American Stores.
 After the takeover, American Stores decided to save money by merging Eisner directly into Jewel, converting all stores to the Jewel name in 1985, and slowly started to sell off the former Eisner properties.
 One of the first properties to let go was the former Eisner warehouse facility in Champaign in 1986.
-With the Champaign warehouse facility gone, many former Eisner locations became less profitable since they had to be serviced from the more distant Jewel warehouse at Melrose Park, justifying the elimination of those locations.
+With the Champaign warehouse facility gone, many former Eisner locations became less profitable since they had to be serviced from the more distant Jewel warehouse at Melrose Park in northern Illinois, which later justified the elimination of those stores in central Indiana and central Illinois.

 In central Indiana stores, the two Jewel Food stores in Bloomington were sold off in January 1990 while the three Jewel stores in Lafayette were closed in May 1994.

 Jewel also closed central Illinois locations that were formerly Eisner stores in Mattoon (in 1991), Decatur (in 1995), Champaign-Urbana (in 1998), and Springfield (2006).